a-azad/Food.Drink.Business.Value.Mapping/index.md

-_NOTE: An extended version of this work will be my MSc thesis at Georgia Tech_
+Note: _An extended version of this work will be my MSc thesis at Georgia Tech_

 ### Motivation